nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 This is not the original JavaArjuna but something I tried to recreate from current sources and memory.

-Should be the basis of this paper: http://www.cs.ncl.ac.uk/research/pubs/trs/papers/651.pdf
+The baseline source is the earliest version of JTSArjuna I could find.

 Differences to the original: